amthomps/DataProjects/AnalyzeParticles/Cell_Intensity_Analysis_complete_writeup.md

 <img src="./Example_image_3_FAM_50ms.png" width="50%" />

 **Figure 1.
-Raw image of cells stained with EvaGreen on the Olympus.**
+Raw fluorescence image of cells stained with EvaGreen on an Olympus MVX10 microscope.**

 Images were run through the imageJ macro CellIntensityAnalysis which performs flat-fielding and particle analysis to report the size and intensity of each cell above a certain threshold.
 Here is an example of where the macro found particles meeting the selection criteria: